Jan Huitema: Career

-Member of the European Parliament, 2014–present
+Member of the European Parliament, 2014–2024

 Huitema received 25,798 votes and on the basis of those preferential votes he managed to obtain the third place among the People's Party for Freedom and Democracy candidates and was thereby elected.
 After his election he stated it was his intention to return to the family farm every weekend to see what is going on in the Netherlands as not to lose touch with the country.

 During his first term from 2014 until 2019, Huitema was a member of the Committee on Agriculture and Rural Development (AGRI) and the Delegation for relations with Canada.
 He was the first Dutch MEP in five years on the Committee on Agriculture and Rural Development; on the committee, he has served as rapporteur on fertiliser products and water reuse (2018) as well as on CO_{2} emission performance standards for passenger cars and light commercial vehicles (2021).
 During his first term Huitema worked on a change in the definition of animal manure and prevention of the patenting of plant-properties.
 In 2019, Huitema joined the Committee on the Environment, Public Health and Food Safety.

 In addition to his committee assignments, Huitema serves as a member of the Parliament's delegation for relations with the United States.
 He is also part of the European Parliament Intergroup on Biodiversity, Countryside, Hunting and Recreational Fisheries the European Parliament Intergroup on Climate Change, Biodiversity and Sustainable Development, and the European Parliament Intergroup on LGBT Rights.

-Huitema was reelected in the European Parliament elections of 2019.
+Huitema was re-elected in the European Parliament elections of 2019.
+He was not on the ballot in June 2024, and his membership of the body ended on 15 July 2024.